 Finally, we show that our results are robust to two additional measures of cash.
 The results in columns (3) and (4) show that are results continue to hold when we use simple cash-to-asset ratios which are not z-scored.
 In columns (5) and (6) we measure relative cash in 2007 instead of 2006.
 UK firms are not required to submit their accounts during a specific month of the year although most firms submit their accounts at the end of the calendar year or at the end of the fiscal year (beginning of April).
 We assign accounts submitted in the first half of a year to the previous calendar year and reports submitted in the second half of a year to the current calendar year.
 This implies that accounts submitted until June 2007 are assigned to the year 2006 and are thus included in our cash measure.
 Problems in the UK financial sector already emerged in the summer of 2007 which led to the run on Northern Rock.
 Because of this measuring a firm's cash holdings prior to this event reduces concerns that firms were hoarding cash in anticipation of a credit supply shock.
 However, one could argue that our cash measure for 2006 does not fully capture cash holdings at the onset of the crisis as the crisis only really took hold in 2008.
 Therefore, we examine whether our results are robust to measuring relative cash in 2007.
-The results in columns (5) and (6) show that this is the case.
-Note that the effect of relative cash is now slightly larger in line with what we would expect if cash holdings have a significant random component to them.
+The results in columns (5) and (6) show that this is the case for both samples.